 The feeling of disorientation experienced by someone when they are suddenly subjected to an unfamiliar culture, way of life, or set of attitudes

-I think some of us may have experienced this before when you have traveled to a foreign country and encounter or see things that are considered unfamiliar in the country you have spent the majority of your life in.
+I think some of us may have experienced this before when travelling to a foreign country and encountering or seeing things that are considered unfamiliar in the country you have spent the majority of your life in.
 Of course I had experienced culture shock when I moved to Japan.
 Even though I have grown quite accustomed to their cultures and attitudes, Japan still feels somewhat of a new world to me.
 Reverse culture shock is the opposite of that.
 Since I have been living in Japan for a number of years, culture in the UK has become a bit unfamiliar to the point where I felt anxious at certain times.
-So here were some of the UK’s norms I had to get used to again.
+Here were some of the UK’s norms I had to get used to again.

 Behaviour in Trains

 Hopefully you could see some of my predicaments after returning to my life back here in the UK.
-It’s interesting how you adjust when you are in an environment you are not used to Although once you are used that foreign environment, it’s not so simple to adjust back to what you have been accustomed to your whole life.
-I hope you enjoyed this post!
+It’s interesting how people adjust when they are in an environment they are not used to.
+Although once people are used that foreign environment, it’s not so simple to adjust back to what you have been accustomed to your whole life.